-Note: All singers, even past members, must re-audition.
+Note: All singers, even past members, must audition.

-Audition Dates: Fall 2019 Floodstage auditions will take place August 22nd and 23rd (these are the first two days of classes).
+Audition Dates: Fall 2021 Floodstage auditions will take place on Monday, August 23rd and Tuesday, August 24th (these are the first two days of classes).

-Note: If you are auditioning for both Floodstage and Concert Choir, you must sign up for two back-to-back audition times.
+Note: If you are auditioning for both Floodstage and Concert Choir, you must sign up for two audition times, preferably back to back.

 After you have registered for an audition slot above, download the audition music below.

-(Note: You do NOT need to fill out this form more than once, even if you're auditioning for Concert Choir as well).
+(Note: Only fill out this form once, even if you're auditioning for Concert Choir as well).